Benchmarking Gaslighting Negation Attacks Against Multimodal Large Language Models: Introduction

 Our observations reveal critical insights into the behavior of MLLMs.
-Notably, while larger models such as Qwen2-VL-72B-Instruct demonstrate higher accuracy in initial responses before negation, it also exhibit significant performance drops after negation, suggesting potential overfitting or alignment issues during training.
-On the contrary, proprietary models such as Gemini-1.5-flash, show better robustness compared to open-source models, but even they struggle to consistently defend correct answers against misleading negation arguments.
-Furthermore, different categories demonstrate varying levels of vulnerability to negation, with ``Social Relation" suffering the most significant performance declines, whereas ``Geography" experiences comparatively smaller yet still notable drops in our GaslightingBench.
+Notably, while larger models such as Qwen2-VL-72B-Instruct demonstrate higher accuracy in initial responses before negation, it also exhibit significant performance drops after negation, indicating a lack of robustness in handling negation inputs.
+On the contrary, proprietary models such as Gemini-1.5-flash and reasoning-oriented Gemini-2.5-Pro, show better robustness compared to open-source models, but even they struggle to consistently defend correct answers against misleading negation arguments.
+Furthermore, different categories demonstrate varying levels of vulnerability to negation.
+Degradation is especially severe in subjective or socially nuanced categories (e.g., Social Relation, Image Emotion), while more objective ones (e.g., Geography) are less affected.
+We conjecture that this vulnerability stems from over-alignment with human feedback, which biases models toward user agreement and extends the sycophancy effect observed in LLMs~\cite{sharmatowards}.
 These findings emphasize the urgent need for enhanced training techniques and robust alignment mechanisms to improve the reliability and integrity of MLLMs in real-world applications.